Vehicle Bill of Sale

 Most private-party vehicle sales are conducted on an as-is basis, meaning the seller disclaims all warranties regarding the vehicle's condition, mechanical fitness, or suitability for any particular purpose.
 This as-is disclaimer effectively shifts the entire risk of hidden defects to the buyer, which is why pre-purchase inspections are strongly recommended.
 However, state lemon laws may still provide certain protections for buyers who purchase vehicles from licensed dealers, and the FTC Used Car Rule requires dealers to display a Buyers Guide on every used vehicle disclosing whether it is sold with a warranty or as-is.
 Sellers conducting private sales should also consider using a general bill of sale template as a starting point and customizing it with vehicle-specific fields.

 Six states currently require the vehicle bill of sale to be notarized - Louisiana, Maryland, Montana, Nebraska, West Virginia, and Wyoming - while many other states accept an unnotarized document.
 Even in states where notarization is optional, having the signatures notarized adds a layer of authenticity that can be invaluable in ownership disputes or insurance claims.
 Buyers should verify the VIN against the NHTSA database and NICB VINCheck to confirm the vehicle is not reported stolen or carrying a salvage title before completing the purchase.
-A properly executed vehicle bill of sale protects both parties and provides the documentation needed for a smooth transfer of ownership at the DMV.
+A properly executed vehicle bill of sale protects both parties and provides the documentation needed for a smooth quitclaim deed at the DMV.

 Why You Need a Vehicle Bill of Sale

 You purchased a vehicle from a private seller and your state DMV requires a bill of sale along with the signed title to process the title transfer, calculate sales tax, and issue new registration in your name.
+For a professionally prepared document, get a quote for your vehicle bill of sale to ensure full state compliance.

 You are gifting a vehicle to a family member and need documentation showing the transfer was a gift with zero consideration, which may qualify for a sales tax exemption at the DMV depending on your state.

 You are selling a high-value classic or collector vehicle and want a detailed bill of sale that documents the vehicle's condition, provenance, any restoration work, and specific warranty terms to protect both parties in the transaction.
-Pairing the bill of sale with a promissory note can also structure installment payments if the buyer is financing through the seller.
+Pairing the bill of sale with a Promissory note generator can also structure installment payments if the buyer is financing through the seller.

 Key Sections in a Vehicle Bill of Sale